What is Net Promoter Score?

 Closing the loop is how this begins – it creates customer involvement, and breads motivation.

-Trends in NPS
+Trends in Net Promoter Score

 The real power of NPS as a business metric comes from tracking it over time.